gorodetsky-umich/mdss/docs/tutorials/inputs.md

 #### Descriptions

-- **Hierarchies**: Organizes the simulation data into a multi-level structure for easy navigation.
+- **Hierarchies**: A list to organize the simulation data into a multi-level structure for easy navigation.
     - **Hierarchie 1**: The first level in the hierarchy, where main categories are defined.
         - **name**: Represents the name of the hierarchy.
-        - **cases**: Contains individual simulation cases under the hierarchy.
+        - **cases**: A list containing individual simulation cases under the hierarchy.
             - **case 1**: An individual simulation case with detailed specifications.
                 - **name**: The name of the airfoil or the model used in the simulation.
-                - **nRefinement**: The number of refinement levels.
+                - **meshes folder path**: Path to the folder containg mesh files.
-                - **mesh file**: The path to the mesh file to be in the simulation.
+                - **mesh files**: A list of mesh files
-                - **Geometry Info**: Geometrical details like reference area and chord length for the geometry.
+                - **Geometry Info**: Geometrical details that are required: Reference area and chord length for the geometry.
                 - **Solver Parameters**: Specific ADflow solver parameters for running the case.
-                - **Experimental Conditions**: Defines experimental conditions for validation.
+                - **Experimental Conditions**: A list defining experimental conditions.
-                    - **Condition 1**: Includes details like Reynold's number, Mach number, temperature, list of Angle of Attacks and the location of experimental data.
+                    - **Condition 1**: Details required to define an AeroProblem: Reynold's number, Mach number, temperature, list of Angle of Attacks and the location of experimental data.
-                - **Other conditions**: Additional conditions that may be present for comprehensive testing.
+                - **Other conditions**: Additional experimental conditions that may be present.
         - **Other Cases**: Additional cases that may be present in current hierarchie.
     - **Additional hierarchy levels**: Allows for adding more structured levels if needed.